OscarHagman/CI-CD_calculator/README.md

-# CI / CD calculator
+# CI / CD calculator with tests